Maryland Woman Suffrage Association: About

-The first president was Miller, though she served only a short time and was followed by Mary Bentley Thomas.
+The first president was Miller, though only for a short time.
+She was followed by Mary Bentley Thomas.
 In 1902, MWSA opened a headquarters in Baltimore.
-In 1904, Emma Maddox Funck became president of MWSA.
-MWSA invited the National American Woman Suffrage Association (NAWSA) to hold their 1906 conference in Baltimore.
+In 1904, Emma Maddox Funck became president.
+MWSA invited the National American Woman Suffrage Association to hold its 1906 conference in Baltimore.

 In 1910, MWSA worked closely with Elizabeth King Ellicott and presented a bill for suffrage for all to the Maryland House of Delegates.
 The bill was soundly rejected by the delegates.
 In 1911, there was a split in the group, with some leaving MWSA to form the State Equal Franchise League of Maryland.
 MWSA continued to provide an amendment for women's suffrage in the Maryland Constitution in 1912, 1914 and 1916, with no success.